2 TBS Organic Cold Pressed Virgin Coconut Oil (melted)

 Schedule an appointment with Paige Rennekamp, CNHP today to get a program specifically designed for your unique needs.

-If you are struggling with fatigue, allergies, brain fog, eczema, poor digestion, headaches and other debilitating health imbalances it's time to clear your system of Candida/Yeast and feel better than you ever thought you could!
+If you are struggling with fatigue, allergies, brain fog, eczema, poor digestion, headaches, unable to release excess weight and other debilitating health problems it's time to clear your system of Candida/Yeast and feel better than you ever thought you could!

 I'm loving Juice Beauty products!